charly3pins/blog/content/blog/level-up-your-preseentations-with-go.md

 title = "Level up your presentations with Go" date = "2020-10-06" author = "charly3pins"
-description = "Generate easily your presentations with present, the tool powered by Go that generates and renders your slides."
+description = "Generate easily your presentations with \"present\", the tool powered by Go that generates and renders your slides."

 section = "/blog"
 tags = ["go", "life"]